Keytruda

 Tell your doctor if you're pregnant or may be pregnant before starting Keytruda.
 Keytruda isn't recommended for use during pregnancy.
 You should avoid becoming pregnant while you are on Keytruda.
 Use effective birth control during treatment and for at least 4 months after your final dose of Keytruda.
 Ask your doctor when you may safely become pregnant after therapy.

 Tell your doctor if you're breastfeeding or plan to breastfeed.
-It is advised not to breastfeed during treatment with Keytruda and for 4 months after your final dose.
+It's advised not to breastfeed during treatment with Keytruda and for 4 months after your final dose.

 Vaccinations

-• Since Keytruda affects your immune system, you are at increased risk of infection.
-It's strongly advised that you're up-to-date with the annual flu vaccination and the Covid-19 vaccinations.
+• Since Keytruda affects your immune system, you're at increased risk of infection.
+It's strongly advised that you're up-to-date with the annual flu vaccination and the COVID-19 vaccinations.
 These are non-live vaccines and they're safe to have while you are receiving immune checkpoint inhibitor treatment.

 • Live vaccines such as MMR (measles, mumps and rubella) and varicella (chickenpox vaccine) should NOT be given while you are receiving immune checkpoint inhibitor treatment and for 6 months after treatment has stopped.